Northeastern Ontario: Transportation

 The region is served by several branches of the Trans-Canada Highway, including Highway 11, Highway 17, Highway 66 and Highway 69.
 Several other highways in the region are part of the provincial highway system, but not the national Trans-Canada Highway.

-The only freeways in the region are a portion of Highway 17 in the Walden district of Greater Sudbury, and most but not all of Highway 69 between Greater Sudbury and the French River.
+The only freeways in the region are a portion of Highway 17 in the Walden district of Greater Sudbury, and Highway 69 between Greater Sudbury and the French River.
 The remainder of Highway 69 is slated for conversion into a full freeway, and will be redesignated as part of Highway 400 when the construction is complete.
 The provincial government also has plans on file for the eventual conversion of Highway 17 to freeway from Sault Ste.
-Marie easterly toward Ottawa, although no timetable for this project has been announced as of 2018 except for the conversion of Highway 17's Southwest and Southeast Bypasses route through Sudbury near the completion of the Highway 69/400 project.
+Marie easterly toward Ottawa, although no timetable for this project has been announced as of 2026 except for the conversion of Highway 17's Southwest and Southeast Bypasses route through Sudbury near the completion of the Highway 69/400 project.